elastic/elasticsearch-labs/example-apps/chatbot-rag-app/README.md

 There are a number of ways to install Elasticsearch.
 Cloud is best for most use-cases.
 Visit the [Install Elasticsearch](https://www.elastic.co/search-labs/tutorials/install-elasticsearch) for more information.

-Once you decided your approach, edit your `.env` file corresponding to your Elastic Cloud or self-hosted Elasticsearch instance.
+Once you decided your approach, edit your `.env` file accordingly.

 ### Elasticsearch index and chat_history index